What kinds of information do we collect?

 Disclosure to overseas recipients

-The provider of our customer relationship management system is located overseas and hosts its data in the United States.
-Personal information (for example, the name and predominately office contact details of the personnel at our partner organisations) may be disclosed to this service provider for the purposes of providing this platform service to us.
-The provider is required to use any data provided to them for the sole purposes of providing the services to us.
+The providers of our customer relationship management and online survey systems are located overseas and hosts its data in the United States.
+Personal information (for example, the name and predominately office contact details of the personnel at our partner organisations) may be disclosed to these service providers for the purposes of providing a platform service to us.
+The providers are required to use any data provided to them for the sole purposes of providing the services to us.

 Access to your information and making a complaint

 You may request access to the personal information we hold about you.
 If you do so we will respond to your request within a reasonable period of time and, where reasonable and practicable, give access to the information in the manner you request.
 This will be subject to any exemptions provided under the Privacy Act.
 You may request this information by writing to our Privacy Officer.